 How Will The Closure of Business 40 Affect You?

-As a Winstonite, you've probably been hearing rumors about the potential closing of highway 40-B (Business 40), that runs through downtown Winston-Salem.
+As a Winstonite, you’ve probably been hearing rumors about the potential closing of highway 40-B (Business 40), that runs through downtown Winston-Salem.
 Well, the rumors have become a reality.
-The stretch of highway that runs for approximately one mile through downtown Winston-Salem will close, beginning in 2015, for a span of at least two years.
+The stretch of highway that runs for approximately one mile through downtown Winston-Salem will close, beginning Fall 2018, for a span of at least two years.
+Once it has reopened, Business 40 will be renamed Salem Parkway,

 Which Part of Business 40 is Affected?